CheckerNetwork/cancel-stuck-transactions/README.md

 // Create a transaction somehow const tx = await ethers.createTransaction(/* ... */)

-// After you create a transactions, set it as pending stuckTransactionsCanceller.pending(tx)
+// After you create a transactions, add it as pending stuckTransactionsCanceller.addPending(tx)

 // Start waiting for confirmations await tx.wait()